rstudio/rstudio-global-2021-program/README.md

 3. Submit your changes as a PR and someone on the program committee will approve ASAP.

+You may submit as many changes/PRs as you want, up until the deadline of [TODO].

 If you have any questions please do not hesitate to ask on the [\#rstudio-global-2021-speakers Slack channel](https://rstudio.slack.com/archives/C01CWSPESJD) or file an issue!